scg-unibe-ch/ese2021-project-scaffolding/scaffolding/backend/README.md

 You should have installed [NodeJS and npm](https://nodejs.org/en/download/) (they come as one) in order to start the backend server.

 ## Start
-- clone the ese2021-project-scaffolding repository
+- you should already have cloned the ese2021-project-scaffolding repository.
 - navigate to the backend folder `cd ese2021-project-scaffolding/backend`
 - run `npm install`
 - run `npm run dev`